Infineon/btsdk-peer-apps-ota/Windows/WsOtaUpgrade/ReadMe.txt

     CONSOLE APPLICATION : WsOtaUpgrade Project Overview
 ========================================================================

-This application is performing firmware upgrade of the WICED Bluetooth device over the air.
+This application is performing firmware upgrade of the AIROC(TM) Bluetooth(r) device over the air.
 It uses a GATT Vendor Specific Service to send commands and data packets, and to receive status notifications.